Patrick M. Shanahan: Acting Secretary of Defense

 President Trump initially announced that Shanahan would be elevated on February 28, 2019, to Acting Defense Secretary, when the Jim Mattis resignation was originally to become effective.
 But a follow-up Trump Twitter announcement on December 23, 2018, stated that Shanahan would be elevated two months prior to the resignation date announced by Mattis.
-Trump accelerated Mattis's departure date after reportedly becoming angered by the media coverage of his resignation letter, due to language in Mattis’ resignation letter which criticized Trump's worldview.
+Trump accelerated Mattis's departure date after reportedly becoming angered by the media coverage of his resignation letter, due to language in Mattis's resignation letter which criticized Trump's worldview.
 Shanahan assumed the office on January 1, 2019.

 Shanahan made an unannounced trip to Afghanistan on February 11, 2019, meeting with President Ashraf Ghani, the country's chief executive Abdullah Abdullah, and defense minister Asadullah Khalid during the first few hours of his trip.

-Shanahan visited the US–Mexico Border on February 23, 2019, with Chairman of the Joint Chiefs of Staff USMC General Joseph Dunford and Commander of the United States Army Corps of Engineers Lt.
+Shanahan visited the US–Mexico border on February 23, 2019, with Chairman of the Joint Chiefs of Staff USMC General Joseph Dunford and Commander of the United States Army Corps of Engineers Lt.
 Gen. Todd T. Semonite for joint assessments with Border Patrol, DHS, and others.

 In late March 2019, news sources reported that Shanahan was under investigation by Office of Inspector General because of allegations he improperly advocated on behalf of his former employer, Boeing Co.

 In a May 2019 internal memo, Shanahan ordered new restrictions on how information about global operational plans and orders are shared with Congress, such that summaries are provided rather than an actual plan or order that was requested.

 On May 9, 2019, the White House announced that President Trump would nominate Shanahan as his second defense secretary, despite skepticism and even hostility from lawmakers and officials within the Department of Defense.
 However, Shanahan withdrew from the confirmation process in June, following increased public scrutiny of several incidents and allegations of domestic violence involving Shanahan's ex-wife and son.
 In a tweet addressing the withdrawal of the nomination, President Trump said that Shanahan intended to "devote more time to his family."

-Career 2019-present
+Post-Department of Defense career

 Since leaving government service in 2019, Shanahan has been appointed to serve on various boards of directors including Zanite Acquisition Corp.
 (2021), Leidos (2022), and CAE Inc. (2022).
+On October 2, 2023, Shanahan, a member of the company's board of directors, was appointed interim President and Chief Executive Officer of Spirit AeroSystems, Inc.

+Personal life

+Shanahan lives in Seattle with his wife, Adrienne Shanahan.
+He has three children from a previous marriage.